 Medical malpractice occurs when a medical professional breaches their duty of care and harms their patient.
 These cases can be incredibly complex.
 Let’s look into what components your case may need.

 While different states may have their own rules and procedures, there are a few core elements to a medical malpractice case.
 Your lawyer will know the specific laws of Illinois and will be able to tell you what needs to happen for your case to be valid.
 Typically, you will need to prove the medical professional-patient relationship, the medical professional made a mistake, and their mistake harmed you and caused injuries.
 The opinions of other medical experts will be necessary to prove your case.

-Schweickert Ganassin Krzak Rundio, LLP has helped victims of medical malpractice get the relief and compensation they deserve.
-Our experienced lawyers know the different kinds of medical errors that can occur.
+Schweickert Ganassin Krzak Rundio, LLP has helped victims of medical negligence get the relief and compensation they deserve.
+Our experienced Morris medical malpractice lawyer knows the different kinds of medical errors that can occur.
 Some examples of medical malpractice include:

 - Surgical error

 - Anesthesia error

 - Defective medical device